 Annual Goal – $ 5,000,000 M

-Average sale size – $2000
+Average Sale Size – $2000

 Year – 2,500 transactions (average sale size/revenue goal)

-Month – 209 transactions (Number of sales needed/12 months)
+Month – 209 transactions (number of sales needed/12 months)

 Week – 48 transactions (average sale size/52 weeks)

-Day – 10 transactions (Number of sales needed a week/5 days)
+Day – 10 transactions (number of sales needed a week/5 days)

-Once you get down to the day, you can choose to take it a step further by determining how many calls or meetings each person on your sales team needs, then how many prospects they need to schedule a meeting, and so on.
+Once you get down to the day, you can take it a step further by determining how many calls or meetings each person on your sales team needs, how many prospects they need to schedule a meeting, and so on.
 Once you have this framework, you can start seeing how your tactics will come into play.

 Step 7: Hold Yourself Accountable

 Developing a plan for your business is the best way to break your goals into digestible, achievable actions to keep your business on track.
-Apply this framework to your company and see how much simpler your big audacious goals feel.
+Apply this framework to your company and see how much simpler your big, audacious goals feel.

 You don’t have to go at it alone.
 Reach out to Cultivate Advisors to dig into your business, uncover bottlenecks, and develop a roadmap based on your goals.
 With this roadmap, you’ll have a tangible plan you can implement to reach your long-term goals.